 When you go for your exam, tell the doctor or nurse practitioner that you had unprotected sex in the past.
 (Don't worry about how he or she will react — medical professionals are trained to help people, not judge them.)
 The doctor or nurse practitioner can check you for any STDs with a simple exam and a blood or urine test.
 If it turns out that you do have an STD, the doctor or clinic can start treating you.
 It is really important to treat STDs as early as possible so that you stay healthy and don't have any complications.

 Since many STDs don't have symptoms, you won't be able to "see" that someone else has an STD either.
 That's why the best way to protect yourself and anyone you sleep with is to use a condom.
-And, if you're having sex, get regular medical exams.
+And, if you're having sex, get regular checkups and STD screenings.

 *Names have been changed to protect user privacy.